-In response to the national security law introduced in Hong Kong on June 30, 2020, the US Congress passed the Hong Kong Autonomy Act (Act) on July 2, 2020.
-The Act, which may be signed into law by President Trump as early as this week, would introduce property- and visa-blocking sanctions on foreign persons who have “materially contributed” to China’s recent actions in Hong Kong (Material Contributors), as well as a variety of sanctions on foreign financial institutions who “knowingly conduct significant transactions” with such persons.
+In response to the national security law introduced in Hong Kong on June 30, 2020, US President Donald Trump signed the Hong Kong Autonomy Act (Act) into law on July 14, 2020.
+The Act introduces property- and visa-blocking sanctions on foreign persons who have “materially contributed” to China’s recent actions in Hong Kong (Material Contributors), as well as a variety of sanctions on foreign financial institutions who “knowingly conduct significant transactions” with such persons.

 We explain the entities targeted by the Act and its impact in further detail below.

 The impact on Material Contributors

 The Act requires the Secretary of State, in consultation with the Secretary of the Treasury, to submit a report to Congress identifying foreign individuals and entities who have “materially contributed to the failure of the Government of China to meet its obligations under the Joint Declaration or the Basic Law”.
 While this appears intended to target the Chinese officials behind Hong Kong’s new national security law, many other individuals and entities could also be considered to be Material Contributors, as the Act defines material contribution generally as any action that reduces the autonomy of Hong Kong or prevents the people of Hong Kong from enjoying certain rights and democratic processes.

 Persons who are identified in the report will be subject to mandatory sanctions, such as asset freezes and travel and visa restrictions, which must be imposed within a year of identification.
 The first report must be submitted within 90 days of the enactment of the Act, and must be updated in an ongoing manner and resubmitted annually.

 The impact on financial institutions